What principles must government buyers follow when purchasing?

 dealing with conflicts of interest;

 complying with relevant public sector policies including those relating to gifts and confidentiality;

 conducting business in the best interests of the State, avoiding situations that may impinge, or might be deemed to impinge, on impartiality.

 In relation to construction related procurement, both agencies and suppliers are required to comply with various Codes including the National Code of Practice for the Construction Industry, the Tasmanian Annexure to the National Code of Practice for the Construction and the Australian Standard Code of Tendering (AS 4120-1994) and the Code of Ethics and Procedures for the Selection of Consultants (AS 4121-1994).

 Where the Australian Government provides funding to projects that meet its contribution value thresholds, compliance with the Building Code 2016 and/or the Australian Government Building and Construction OHS Accreditation Scheme may also be required by both parties.

 Which government entities do these principles apply to?

-These purchasing principles apply to inner-budget agencies.
-See Who are the Buyers for further information on the government agencies that are required to adopt these principles.
+These purchasing principles apply to entities required to comply with the Treasurer's Instructions pursuant to the Financial Management Act 2016.
+See Who are the Buyers for further information on the government entities that are required to adopt these principles.